bretcope/odyssey/README.md

 Normally each task is invoked only once.
 Because accidentally invoking a task more than once could have unforeseen consequences, Athena prevents a this from happening by default.
 Only the first call to `callback()` will cause the next task to run.

 However, there are a limited number of circumstances where you may want a task to run more than once.
 In those cases, `callback.enableReinvoke()` is provided.
-This should be called in the task which is intended to be run multiple times (not the previous task).
+This should be called inside the task which is intended to be run multiple times (not the previous task).
 After `enableReinvoke` has been called, the task _may_ be invoked __EXACTLY ONE__ additional time.
 The next time the task is invoked, it can either choose to call `enableReinvoke` again to enable a third invocation, or it can choose to not, which means it cannot be called again.

 Example allowing infinite reinvocations: